aliyilmaz/aliSQL/docs/EN-README.md

 #### search: Searching

-Used to look up the specified keyword or keywords with the exact match principle in the entire database table.
+It is used to search for the specified keyword or keywords in the database table.
 Keywords can be sent as `string` or `array`. `search` represents the name of the feature, `keyword` represents the searched keywords.

 ##### Example